 The Hazardous Substance Remedial Fund and Sites Registry fulfill obligations under Sections 455B.424, 455B.426 and 455B.427 of the Code of Iowa.
 These sections require a full accounting to the Legislature and the Governor regarding the Hazardous Substance Remedial Fund and a report regarding sites listed on the Registry of Hazardous Waste Disposal Sites each January.
 The web site is updated as new information becomes available throughout the year.
-This report and reports for prior years are available on CD-ROM by request from Matt Culp at 515-725-8337 or Matt.Culp@dnr.iowa.gov.
+This report and reports for prior years are available on CD by request from Matt Culp at 515-725-8337 or Matt.Culp@dnr.iowa.gov.

 Changes to the Registry of hazardous waste or hazardous substance disposal sites.